ThomasMTurner/LedgerSetup/README.md

 ## Notes for using Ledger.

 `ledger -f file_name` is used to run commands.
 However, we can also specify the ledger file using an environment variable  `LEDGER_FILE=file_name`.
 Set this environment variable when we change workstation \[transferring to ARM hardware\].

+## General Notes Related to Budgeting.

+- Currently, Savings is a singular Asset.
+I want to make this more fine-grained.
+This isn't necessary for now, but check on this somewhat regularly.
+For example, if I want to save for a holiday with Sultan, Chris, and others, then I ought to make a separative Asset for this purpose.
+This is a manifestation of out-of-sight out-of-mind, baby.